-My name is Mayen Benson, and I am a Nigerian-born colour addict, and Johjos is a reflection of my lived experiences.
+My name is Mayen Ikpang, and I am a Nigerian-born colour addict, and Johjos is a reflection of my lived experiences.
 When I first moved to Sydney, there was a significantly smaller African diaspora than I was accustomed to seeing in London.

 And with that, a more conservative fashion scene.
 I missed the colours and ostentatious patterns we asked our tailors to harness for our customised styles.